-Many insurers place other types of personal insurance under the life insurance umbrella.
-These types of cover include TPD, trauma, and income protection insurance.
+Many insurers place other types of personal insurance under the life insurance umbrella, including:

 It should be noted that Whole of Life Insurance and Universal Life Insurance is no longer available in Australia.

 If you want your family to be financially protected when you pass away, then you need life insurance.
 You may also need cover if you have some outstanding debts like a mortgage or other personal loans.
 Ask yourself if life insurance is essential to the financial protection of your loved ones.